gvaradarajan/SoundsAllAround/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+SoundsAllAround is a web application inspired by SoundCloud built using Ruby on Rails and React.js.

+SoundsAllAround allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, edit, view, and delete playlists of tracks
-- [ ] Organize notes within Notebooks
+- [ ] Follow other users
-- [ ] Tag notes with multiple tags
+- [ ] Like tracks
-- [ ] Apply complex styling to notes while editing
+- [ ] Upload tracks

 ## Design Docs
 * [View Wireframes][views]